awneshsingh/PC428-Tropical-Meteorology/README.md

 <hr size=5>

-## The Anaconda python distribution
+## The Anaconda Python Distribution

 You will first need to to install the **Anaconda Python distribution**.
 It is a completely free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing.
 It includes the python interpreter itself, the python standard library as well as a set of packages exposing data structures and methods for data manipulation and scientific computing and visualization.
 In particular it provides [Numpy](http://www.numpy.org/), [Scipy](http://www.scipy.org/), [Pandas](http://pandas.pydata.org/), [Matplotlib](http://matplotlib.org/), [scikit-learn](http://scikit-learn.org/stable/), etc ... i.e. all the main packages we will be using during the semester.
 The full list of packages is available at: